 Unfortunately, we are unable to offer financial assistance at this time.

 Is there going to be homework?

 While there will not be assigned studio homework, it is likely that students will wish to spend time working on expanding and refining their ideas.
 Students will be able to work on their projects during our open studio time on Thursday evening.

 Who will be supervising the participants during the camp?

-Design Department staff and faculty will supervise studios and evening activities.
+KU Design staff and faculty will supervise studios and evening activities.
 In addition, a group of Resident Assistants (RAs) have been hired to live in the residence hall with the participants and to supervise their activities during the week.
-They will also assist the professors directing the studio sessions.
+They will also assist the professors in directing the studio sessions.
 The RAs are current KU Design students, so they can answer questions about life at KU and as a design student.